-In the year between each Dhaka Art Summit, the Samdani Art Foundation, in partnership with the Delfina Foundation—with who the Samdani Art Award has partnered with since 2013—sends an open call for applications.
-The Delfina Foundation then identifies twenty semi-finalists, and the guest curator selects the shortlist of ten to eleven finalists following one-to-one sessions with each of the artists.
-The winner is then selected by a invited jury of international arts professionals.
+In the year between each Dhaka Art Summit, the Samdani Art Foundation, in partnership with the Delfina Foundation—with whom the Samdani Art Award has partnered with since 2013—sends an open call for applications.
+The Delfina Foundation then identifies twenty semi-finalists, and the guest curator selects the shortlist of ten finalists following one-to-one sessions with each of the artists.
+The winner is then selected by an invited jury of international arts professionals.

 The winner of the Samdani Art Award receives an all-expenses paid, six-week residency at the Delfina Foundation in London.
 A residency at the Delfina Foundation can be a career-defining moment for an artist to develop their ideas, sharpen their practice, and widen their networks.

-The 2018 Samdani Art Award was curated by Simon Castets and the winner was Mizanur Rahman Chowdhury.
+The 2018 Samdani Art Award was curated by Simon Castets, Director, Swiss Institute Contemporary Art, New York, and the winner was Mizanur Rahman Chowdhury.

-The 2016 Samdani Art Award was curated by Daniel Baumann and the winner was Rasel Chowdhury.
+The 2016 Samdani Art Award was curated by Daniel Baumann, Director/Curator, Kunsthalle Zürich, and the winner was Rasel Chowdhury.